AI/ML Based Detection and Categorization of Covert Communication in IPv6 Network: Experimental Study

 The generative AI agent was configured with a maximum token limit of 4096, providing ample capacity to process and refine the scripts.
 An essential feature of this refinement process is that the AI agent can choose the most suitable machine learning or large language model (LLM) for classification tasks.
 This adaptability guarantees that the context and the data under examination are selected as the best strategy.
 Through user prompts, the agent is also given the accuracy threshold for classification, directing the refinement process toward meeting the necessary performance metrics.

-The system prompt includes detailed information about the dataset, such as column properties, specific IPv6 fields vulnerable to covert communication, and other contextual information that may impact the detection process.
-The user prompt contains the path to the dataset, classification results (provided as data frames), the Python scripts needing refinement, and the classification accuracy threshold.
-Generative AI makes systematic improvements by iteratively reviewing, adjusting, and honing the classifiers until they reach or surpass the accuracy threshold.
-This process of refining leads to improved detection and classification accuracy in cybersecurity applications by effectively automating model selection and script improvements utilizing the capabilities of GPT-4-turbo.
+The task assignment includes detailed information about the dataset, such as column properties, specific IPv6 fields vulnerable to covert communication, and other contextual information that can affect the detection process.
+The user prompt contains the path to the dataset, classification results (provided as data frames), Python scripts that need to be refined, and the classification accuracy threshold.
+Generative AI makes systematic improvements by iteratively reviewing, adjusting, and optimizing the classifiers until they reach or exceed the accuracy threshold.
+This process of refinement leads to improved detection and classification accuracy in cybersecurity applications by effectively automating model selection and script improvements using the capabilities of GPT-4-turbo.

+The task assignment for the AI agent is shown as follows: \begin{formal} This work focuses on refining an existing Python-based detection pipeline (\texttt{covert\_ipv6.py}) for identifying and classifying covert communication within IPv6 traffic.
+The dataset, located at \texttt{dataset.csv}, includes labeled IPv6 packets with features extracted from various header fields, such as \texttt{Flow Label}, \texttt{AddressSpacePattern}, \texttt{PayloadLength}, and others.
+The classification results, including binary and multiclass outcomes, are stored in \texttt{results.txt}, while domain-specific knowledge about covert channel strategies is available in \texttt{knowledge.txt}.